I’ve heard the term “searching for a needle in a haystack” many times by some anglers searching for fish.

 Here’s a quick summary:

 - Blue catfish are often called creatures of edges and ledges.
-They’ll often use underwater structure like “highways” to move around bodies of water.
+They’ll often use an underwater structure like “highways” to move around bodies of water.

 - Having a good accurate map will help you identify structure and scan these areas for catfish using your sonar unit.